anthony-tricarico/BDTProject/README.md

     - SLEEP=0.05
 ```

-and changing the value associated to `SLEEP` (lower values = faster data generation + higher CPU load, and viceversa).
+and changing the value associated to `SLEEP` (lower values = faster data generation + higher CPU load, and vice versa).

 Below we report CPU and memory usage metrics relative to a `SLEEP` parameter of 0.05.